chenxiliu-dylan/chenxiliu-dylan.github.io/_pages/about.md

 * <span style="color:darkred"> New! </span> Apr.
 2024.
 I will join the Department of Civil and Environmental Engineering at the [University of Utah as an Assistant Professor](https://www.civil.utah.edu/faculty/) in the upcming autumn semester.
 * <span style="color:darkred"> New! </span> Apr.
 2024.
 A new forum paper "Potentials and Challenges of AI-Empowered Solutions to Urban Transportation Infrastructure Systems (UTIS): NSF AI-Transportation Workshop Phase I" was accepted by Journal of Transportation Engineering, Part A: Systems.
 * <span style="color:darkred"> New! </span> Mar.
 2024.
-A new research paper "[Traffic Performance Score: Measure Urban Mobility and Online Predict Near-term Traffic like Weather Forecast.](https://journals.sagepub.com/doi/abs/10.1177/03611981231222232)" Transportation Research Record" was published on Transpotation Research Record.
+A new research paper "[Traffic Performance Score: Measure Urban Mobility and Online Predict Near-term Traffic like Weather Forecast.](https://journals.sagepub.com/doi/abs/10.1177/03611981231222232)" was published on Transpotation Research Record.
 * <span style="color:darkred"> New! </span> Mar.
 2024.
 I was invited to serve as a member of the Edge Computing Subcommittee under the [TRB Standing Committee on AI and Advanced Computing Applications](https://sites.google.com/view/trbaed50).
 * <span style="color:darkred"> New! </span> Feb.
 2024.
 I have been invited to join the editorial board of [Digital Transportation and Safety](https://www.maxapress.com/dts/specials) as a young member.